stonehenge0/bachelorthesis_multilingual_steering/README.md

 This repository contains code and experiments for improving **LLM safety across languages** using steering vectors.

 Current state-of-the-art safety methods often perform well in English but fail to generalize to other languages.
-For example if you ask a model to build a bomb in English it will refuse to answer.
-If you ask the exact same question in Bengali however, it might answer you.
-Unsafety rates are up to 8 times higher for low-resource languages than for English.
-This is a problem!

 Our project explores a lightweight and scalable approach: deriving **refusal steering vectors** from contrastive prompts (harmful vs. harmless) and applying them during inference to encourage safer model behavior across multiple languages.